Phrogz/hatshuffler/README.md

 The other two parameters can heavily affect how quickly you get a really good season generated:

 * If `maxTemp` is too high, the algorithm will keep choosing terrible seasons and spend too little time on good ones.
 * If `maxTemp` is too low, the algorithm will get stuck in local minima.
-Raise the temperature if you get stuck and see if it can walk out.
+Try raising the temp if you are stuck on a certain score.
 * If `useBestEvery` is too high, the algorithm will spend more time on what may be dead end attempts.
 * If `useBestEvery` is too low, the algorithm may not have time to explore paths before the temperature cools off and it starts over.